Juris Doctor Curriculum

 Cooley has developed dual degree programs with several institutions of higher education, giving students the opportunity to earn the Juris Doctor degree and Master’s degrees in Business Administration, Public Administration, and Social Work.
 These programs allow students to apply credits earned in one degree program to the completion of a second degree program, which in the end saves time and money.

 Students have the opportunity to enrich their legal education by studying in various locations around the world.
-Cooley offers programs in Australia and New Zealand, and a summer session in Toronto.
-In addition, Cooley has participated in programs operated by other law schools in many diverse locations such as Oxford, Cambridge, London, Dublin, Paris, Madrid, Barcelona, Florence, Moscow, Cape Town, Shanghai and Tokyo.
+WMU-Cooley offers programs in Australia and New Zealand during the winter term, and summer sessions in Toronto and Oxford.

 Students have the option of focusing their third year curriculum in a specific area of study, or concentration.
 Concentrations are designed to familiarize a student with the problems that might be encountered in a certain field of practice.